-One of the many joys I have in my life is working with Parakaleo, an organization that comes alongside women in ministry with gospel coaching, caring, and connecting.
-I will never forget the first retreat we held in Asia nearly 6 years ago with a group of women gathered from around the globe.
+One of the many joys I have in my life has been working with Parakaleo, an organization that comes alongside women in ministry with gospel coaching, caring, and connecting.
+I will never forget the first retreat we held in Asia nearly 8 years ago with a group of women gathered from around the globe.
 This was the first time we would be presenting our materials to such a broad, multi-cultural audience and we were curious about what language barriers we may encounter or how we might be able to contextualize our stories to reflect the beautiful tapestry of the women gathered in that space.
 It was in this setting that I first heard the word “kintsukuroi”.

 We had women participating from Malaysia, Japan, India, Singapore, America, Australia, Indonesia, and beyond.
 As we shared personal stories of beauty then transitioned to stories of brokenness along with the redemption of where hope and light had intercepted these stories or were waiting for rescue, my new Japanese friend calmly and quietly said, “This reminds me of Kintsukuroi…” We engaged in a deeper conversation of how the Japanese art form of carefully repairing broken pottery with this “golden repair” is carefully done in the hands of a craftsman who sees beauty in the broken pieces and does not discard them but re-purposes and restores them to a beautiful new life.